The Case for Investing in UNICEF's Work

 To help develop its strategic plan for 2022-2025, UNICEF asked children and young people in 30 countries to share their views and priorities, engaging some 200,000 individuals — an unprecedented number — through U-Report, Voices of Youth and other means.

-From those consultations, UNICEF learned or reaffirmed a number of things regarding what young people care most about, including that:
+Through these consultations, UNICEF learned or reaffirmed a number of things regarding what young people care most about.
+For instance:

 - children and young people want safe homes and schools

 - they want parents and teachers to respect their agency

 - schools are essential — not just for education but also other critical services, and for social connection and collective youth action

 - mental health and psychosocial support are crucial for young people to stay healthy and safe and to keep learning effectively

 - climate change is a burdensome and alarming reality